Doctrine of God – THEO 626

 Essay Assignments (2)

 The essays provide an opportunity to demonstrate awareness of key biblical and theological concepts considered in the reading and study during the course modules.
-(MLO: C)
+(CLO: C)

 Essay: Mid Term Assignment